Information evolution in the interior of an axially symmetric BTZ black hole: Introduction

 \section{Introduction}

+In Minkowski space-time, the volume of an n$-$dimensional sphere $S^n$ can be viewed as the volume of an (n + 1)$-$dimensional spacelike surface $\sum$ bounded by $S^n$.
+For example, the volume inside a two-sphere $S^2$ is the volume of the largest $3-$dimensional spacelike spherically-symmetric surface $\sum$ bounded by $S^2$.
+Its maximal interior volume is expressed as $V=\frac{3}{4}\pi R^3$.
+It means that the maximal interior volume bounded by the largest $3-$dimensional space-like surface $\sum$ is $V$.
+A suitable space-like hyper-surface enclosing the maximal interior volume can be identified by two equivalent definitions \cite{Christodoulou:2014yia}:

+\begin{itemize} \item This $\sum$ must be the largest spherically symmetric surface (If there exist other space-like surfaces bounded by $S^2$) and \item This $\sum$ must lie on the same simultaneity surface as $S^2$. \end{itemize}

-In general relativity (GR) the notion of black hole interior volume depends on how the space-time is sliced.
-The choice of spacial hyper-surface and interchange of space-times coordinates are main problems in the investigation of interior volume.
-Parikh \cite{Parikh:2005qs}, found the interior volume of a stationary black hole as slicing invariant.
-Similarly, the thermodynamic volume of a black hole \textbf{is studied} as conjugate to cosmological constant \cite{Kastor:2009wy, Kubiznak:2012wp, Gunasekaran:2012dq}.
-The volume for dynamical black hole in terms of Kodama vector is proposed in \cite{Hayward:1997jp, Hayward:1999ek} and the vector volume is discussed in \cite{Ballik:2013uia}.
-Recently, Christodoulou Rovelli (CR) \cite{Christodoulou:2014yia} proposed the interior volume of a two-sphere $\textbf{S}^2$ \textbf{as} the volume of the largest space like spherically-symmetric hyper-surface bounded by $\textbf{S}^2$.
-This hyper-surface must be the largest one and lie on simultaneity surface.
-Conventionally, the volume bounded by such a sphere is $V=\frac{4}{3}\pi r^3$ (where $r$ is the radius).
-This means that a $3d$ space-like hyper-surface $\sum$ bounded the volume $V$.
+In curved space-time, the investigations of interior volume is constrained by two problems: First, the simultaneity condition is not valid due to lacking of space-time flatness.
+Second, the interchange of the space-times coordinates in the interior of black hole horizon.
+So, one can't choose a largest space-like surface to that bounds the maximal interior volume of black hole.
+There are several proposals for investigation of black hole interior volume e.g. the interior volume of a stationary black hole as slicing invariant was found by Parikh \cite{Parikh:2005qs}.
+The thermodynamic volume of a black hole is elaborated as conjugate to cosmological constant in Refs. \cite{Kastor:2009wy, Kubiznak:2012wp, Gunasekaran:2012dq}, the volume for dynamical black hole in terms of Kodama vector is proposed in Refs. \cite{Hayward:1997jp, Hayward:1999ek} and the vector volume is discussed in Ref. \cite{Ballik:2013uia}.

-In curved space-time, one can't define the simultaneity surface so, a different technique \textbf{is needed} to define the interior volume of black hole.
-For this purpose a Penrose diagram is given in Fig. (\ref{image-1}) below \textbf{to choose} a space-like hyper-surface enclosing maximum interior volume.
-From this figure, the increase in black hole interior volume is the contribution of part $(2)$ \textbf{of the hyper-surface}.